1EdTech/LTI-bootcamp-python/README.md

 3. Once all prerequisites are installed, follow **[Activity 1](./docs/activity1.md)** to set up your Docker environment and get Moodle running.

+4. Run the checks in the [Checklist](docs/checklist.md) to confirm everything is running as expected.

+## Common Tasks
-4. Some of the common commands you may need to start, stop and clean up your development environments are detailed in [Common Tasks](docs/common_tasks.md).
+Some of the common commands you may need to start, stop and clean up your development environments are detailed in [Common Tasks](docs/common_tasks.md).

 ---